ADD CONDITION

 If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious condition.
 Additionally, if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, seek medical advice.

 You should also stop using the product if a sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that worsens.
-Before using this product, talk to your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough comes with excessive mucus.
+Before using this medication, talk to your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough comes with excessive mucus.

 Warnings and Precautions